MicrosoftDocs/architecture-center/docs/example-scenario/data/synapse-exploratory-data-analytics-content.md

 ![Diagram that describes data sandboxing.](media/exploratory-data-analytics/sandboxing.png)

-In the industry, this process is called EDA, or _exploratory data analysis_.
+In the industry, this process is called *EDA*, or _exploratory data analysis_.

 Here are the steps: